-\ Rent concession
+Rent concession

 Rent concession represents concessions received by the Group from its lessors as a result of COVID-19 pandemic.
-The Group has early adopted and applied the practical expedient effective from 1 May 2020 to all rent concessions that meet the conditions for it.
+The Group has early adopted and applied the practical expedient effective from 1 May 2021 to all rent concessions that meet the conditions for it.
 As a result, the Group has elected not to assess whether a COVID-19 related rent concession from a lessor is a lease modification and has accounted the rent concessions as negative variable lease payment.
-During the year ended 31 December 2020, the Group recognised KD 239 thousand in consolidated statement of income.
+During the year ended 31 December 2021, the Group recognised KD 1,262 (2020: KD 239 thousand) in consolidated statement of income.

-The lease liabilities reported in the consolidated statement of financial position includes liabilities amounting to KD 3,671 thousand (2019: KD 3,874 thousand) related to service concession arrangements recognised as intangible assets.
+The lease liabilities reported in the consolidated statement of financial position includes liabilities amounting to KD 3,828 thousand (2020: KD 3,671 thousand) related to service concession arrangements recognised as intangible assets and liabilities amounting to KD 8,712 thousand (2020: Nil) recognised as investment properties